4. Runtime application security threats

 Permalink: https://owaspai.org/goto/generalappsecthreats/

-Impact: General application security threats can impact confidentiality, integrity and availability of all assets.
+Impact: Conventional application security threats can impact confidentiality, integrity and availability of all assets.

 AI systems are IT systems and therefore can have security weaknesses and vulnerabilities that are not AI-specific such as SQL-Injection.
 Such topics are covered in depth by many sources and are out of scope for this publication.